Database

 Using Your Own Database

-Plugins can choose to use their own databases, for example, the content of plugin/foo/config/database.php is as follows:
+Plugins can also choose to use their own database.
+For example, plugin/foo/config/database.php:

 return [